sassoftware/saspy/saspy/doc/source/configuration.rst

 3) Azure JWT (actually, any JWT perhaps, in the future)

+   **BEING DEPRECATED - Viya has decided to remove this authentication mechanism for SASPy.
+In a future release of Viya this will no longer work.**

    'jwt' is the key to provide that non-Viya Bearer Token, to then pass through to SASLogon to get the Viya Bearer Token to use.
    And these tokens, are just big long strings; thousands of bytes long strings of random characters (so you know you're passing in the right thing).